nickdekruijk/leap/README.md

 # Leap: Laravel Easy Admin Panel

-Leap is a Laravel package that provides a simple admin panel for your Laravel application build with Livewire v3.
-It is designed to be easy to use and customize.
+Leap is a Laravel package that provides a simple admin panel for your Laravel application or use it to start your next Spa or SaaS application.
+It is build with Livewire v3 components and designed to be easy to use and customizable.

 ## Installation